hlimbo/Project2/ROOT/README.txt

 WAR file deployment
 ------------------------------------------------------------
-Take the war file and drop it into the webapps folder of your tomcat installation.
-When the tomcat server is running, it should automatically create the folder with the website.
+Take the war file and rename it from ccopelan_project2.war to ROOT.war and drop it into the webapps folder of your tomcat installation.
+When the tomcat server is running, it should automatically create the ROOT folder after a little bit of time.

 Compilation
 ------------------------------------------------------------